Elected school board bill passes committee despite CPS opposition

 Democratic Rep. Rob Martwick, who represents Chicago’s Northwest Side, has argued that Chicago’s voters are unique in the state for paying taxes for public schools without getting a say in who spends the money.

-“The question is a fundamental question of democracy,” he said.
+“The question is a fundamental question of democracy,” he said during the hearing.
 “Should there be taxation without representation?”

 His bill would create 20 voting districts that would choose one member each during municipal elections, plus a president elected citywide.
 The new board would then choose CPS’ chief executive.

-CPS officials have spent at least 18 months lobbying Springfield legislators to be treated like every other district in the state — except when it comes to how school board members are chosen.
+CPS officials have spent a year and a half lobbying Springfield legislators to be treated like every other district in the state — except when it comes to how school board members are chosen.
+They’ve been seeking funding and pension parity.

 “An elected school board would have no more authority than our existing board to raise additional revenue for Chicago Public Schools — and revenue is at the root of our problem,” Chief Education Officer Janice Jackson testified.